Client care is fundamental to any business - but how do you measure up? What are the specific skills you need to ensure we perform well?

 - I would be happy with my performance if I were my customer.

-As you see with this list, it is either that you do these things or you don't.
+As you see with this list, either you do these things, or you don't.

-Having thought about the range of activities, we now need to think about how often these things are done.
-From a customer's point of view, they don't care about how well you served the last customer or will serve the next - it is about the 'now'.
-So, whenever you are in contact with a customer it's important to think about that moment - a 'moment of truth' about how well they are being dealt with.
+Having thought about the range of customer service activities, we now need to think about how often these things are done.
+From a customer's point of view, they don't care about how well you served the last customer or will serve the next - it is about the way you treat them.
+So, whenever you are in contact with a customer it's important to think about that moment - a 'moment of truth' and how well they are being dealt with.

 Taking a similar list to the one above, evaluate yourself against the list of activities and decide how frequently you do these things on a day-by-day, moment-by-moment basis:

-Have a look at each area and assess yourself on your performance.
-By working through the list you will be able to take a fresh look at some of the areas that impact onto customer care.
-Moreover, if you are honest with yourself, it will begin to highlight areas where you may chose to focus your effort to improve.
+Have a look at each area and assess yourself objectively on your performance.
+Working through the list you enable you to take a fresh look at some of the areas that impact customer care.
 Score yourself between 1-5 below (1 = Never, 5 = Always):

 - I am neat and tidy.

 - I welcome new customers in a positive way.

 - I enjoy talking to/dealing with regular customers.

 - I am a good member of the team.